ixxusef/NaturalCursor/README.md

 ## Why This Exists

-Modern bot detection doesn't look for browser level hints anymore.
-They look for **unrealistic input**.
+Modern bot detection systems can't use traditional detection anymore.
+With modern emulation libraries like Playwright, they now have to look for **unrealistic input**.

 Playwright provides amazing speed and control, but default automation behavior is:
 - perfectly linear